youngguang/live/intl.en-US/User Guide (New console)/Configure push streaming and live streaming/Ingest URL and streaming URL (Not authenticated)/Ingest URL and streaming URL (Original).md

     After creating domain names, you must associate the ingest domain name and the streaming domain name before you perform push streaming and live streaming operations.
 For more information, see [Associate domain names](reseller.en-US/User Guide (New console)/Domain names management/Manage a domain name/Associate domain names.md#).

-## How do I splice original streaming URL? {#section_hlx_4ty_lfb .section}
+## How do I generate original streaming URL? {#section_hlx_4ty_lfb .section}

-The streaming URLs are divided into original streaming URL and transcoding streaming URL.
-Original streaming URL is the original video stream without transcoding.
+The streaming URLs are divided into original streaming URL and encoding streaming URL.
+Original streaming URL is the original video stream without encoding.
 The splicing rule of URL is `Streaming Domain Name`+`AppName`+`StreamName`

 -   Splicing rules of streaming URL